Alan-Cha/multiple-endpoints-article/README.md

 With Iter8, you can launch experiments declaratively and imperatively.
 The focus of this article is to showcase the former by describing how you can configure Iter8 to automatically test an HTTP application whenever you update it and ensure specific endpoints meet latency and error-related SLOs.

+First, we will describe the basic usage

 Later on, we will also describe how modify the configuration in order to do automatically launch similar tests for a gRPC application.

-# Automatic performance testing for HTTP applications
+# Automatic performance testing for single endpoint

 ### Download Iter8 CLI